baisihai/linux-commands/mkdir.md

 ```

 ## Examples
-1. Create a new directory named "test".
+**1. Create a new directory named "test".**
 ```bash
 mkdir test
 ```

-2. Display a message for every directory created.
-In this example, 3 directories named "test1", "test2" and "test3" are created.
+**2. Display a message for every directory created.
+In this example, 3 directories named "test1", "test2" and "test3" are created.**
 ```bash
 mkdir -v test1 test2 test3
 ```

-3. Create a new directory named "third", and to create parent directories as necessary.
-In this example, directories "first" and "second" are created if they do not exist.
+**3. Create a new directory named "third", and to create parent directories as necessary.
+In this example, directories "first" and "second" are created if they do not exist.**
 ```bash
 mkdir -p first/second/third
 ```

-4. Create a new directory named "test", and set the file modes (i.e. permissions).
+**4. Create a new directory named "test", and set the file modes (i.e. permissions).**
 ```bash
 mkdir -m a=rwx test
 ```